achernya/iap-6.828-website/lab/lab1.md

 The URL for the course Git repository is `https://exokernel.scripts.mit.edu/joslab.git`.
 To install the files in your Athena account, you need to *clone* the course repository, by running the commands below.
-You must use an i386 Athena machine; that is, `uname -a` should mention `i386 GNU/Linux` or `i686 GNU/Linux`.
-You can log into a public i386 Athena host with `ssh -X athena.dialup.mit.edu`.
+You can log into a public Athena host with
+`ssh -X athena.dialup.mit.edu`.

 ```lang-sh